Deploying an Application

 Supported Applications

-Drycc Workflow can deploy any application or service that can run inside a container.
-In order to be scaled horizontally, applications must follow the Twelve-Factor App methodology and store any application state in external backing services.
+Drycc Workflow deploys any application or service that runs in a container.
+To scale horizontally, applications must store state in external backing services rather than the local filesystem.

 Login to the Controller